 Burdensome debt levels, however, can undermine an institution's effectiveness and viability.
-Debt may diminish the future operational flexibility of an institution and may limit its ability to adapt to future developments and trends in the marketplace.
+Debt may diminish the future operational flexibility of an institution and may limit its ability to adapt to developments and trends in the marketplace.
 In the worst instances, debt levels may hasten the decline of an institution, creating a downward spiral that exerts ever-increasing pressure on its balance sheet.

 Each institution's credit rating (for those with rated debt) serves as a general barometer of how the rating agencies view the institution's financial strength and its debt management practices, which, in turn, informs the institution's reputation in the capital markets.
-In assessing a public university's creditworthiness, rating agencies generally consider three or four broad categories of factors.
-The table below summarizes the factors that Moody's Investors Service ("Moody's") considers as part of its "scorecard," which guides its credit profile analysis in the higher education sector:
+In assessing a public university's creditworthiness, rating agencies generally consider broad categories of factors.
+In August 2021, Moody's Investors Service ("Moody's") updated its rating methodology and approach to assess credit risks of public and private universities.
+The table below summarizes the updated factors that Moody's considers as part of its "scorecard" which guides its credit profile analysis in the higher education sector: